fairtale5/Karmie/docs/core/architecture/database.md

 ## Document Keys and Principals

 ### Document Keys
-- All document keys are generated using [nanoid](https://github.com/ai/nanoid) when documents are created
+- All document keys are generated using ULID when documents are created
 - Keys are unique identifiers within a collection, but have no special meaning
 - Keys are used only for document lookup and referencing
 - Example: `"user_123"`, `"tag_456"`, `"vote_789"`